SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 2. The outcome of the event
 3. The identifier of the principal

-will result in the ECS document
+will result into this ECS document

 ```json
 {